-4. On the next page, register your gateway as shown in Figure 11.
-For serial number, enter the M2 EUI from the bottom of the RG1xx case (Figure 12), with colons removed.
+On the next page, register your gateway as shown in Figure 11.
+For serial number, enter 0x followed by Ethernet MAC ID from at the bottom of the RG1xx case (Figure 12).
 For Gateway Vendor and Type, enter Laird.
 For Description, enter your own description.